Mysterious pasture dieback creeps south as researchers scratch their heads

 "Of the many hundreds of samples analysed no bacterial or fungal pathogens have been consistently found although there are a few novel viruses.

-If a producer wanted to continue to turn off beef there is nothing to do but to sow new seed.

-"Walking away isn't really an option," she said.
-"Broadleaf weeds survive and take hold.
+There are producers who have destocked 30-50pc, some 100pc.
+The inland is susceptible west possibly as far as Goondiwindi."

-Sowing winter rye is a natural first step when summer-dominant tropical grasses die, and it remains unaffected by dieback.
+Sowing winter rye is a natural first step when summer-dominant tropical grasses die, and it remains unaffected by die-back.
+The transition back to summer pastures then depends on the weed status of the paddock and if people are prepared to resow summer grasses. and there are some options that are showing promise, but nothing as yet is regarded as being a tolerant tropical grass against dieback.

-Winter legumes are an important element in the diversity mix, with not only their ability to remain alive after dieback, but they help fill an important feed-gap in beef production.
+Regardless having some tropical grass cover results in a faster return to grazing and less broadleaf weed pressure.

 "Cowpea performed well but other legumes failed to compete with the broadleaf weeds," he said.